Teloschet/Teloschet/README.md

 #### Hello 👏

 > I'm programmer of Exercito Brasileiro and i make codes for projects that peoples don't know.
-> Currently a contributor to Krews and Exercito Brasileiro.
+> Currently a contributor to Exercito Brasileiro.
+> CTO at Libbou.

 🔗 teloschet.com